Korean People's Army Air Force: Post-Korean War

+A KPAAF Mikoyan MiG-29 intercepting a US Lockheed P-3 Orion, 2003, photographed by the US crew.

 The Korean People's Army would continue to receive new generations of Soviet fighters throughout the mid-late 1950s and into the early 1960s, culminating in the receipt of the first MiG-21s which arrived in 1963, and possibly earlier.
-During hostilites in the inter-Korean Demilitarised Zone later that decade, Korean People’s Army Air Force MiG-21s were credited with shooting down an American RF-4C reconnaissance plane on August 31, 1967, an F-105D fighter five months later on January 14, 1968 and an F-4B fighter the following month on February 12.
-On January 23, 1968 a pair of MiG-21 fighters were involved in the first stages of the joint operation with the Korean People’s Army Navy to capture the American surveillance ship USS Pueblo.
+During hostilites in the inter-Korean Demilitarised Zone later that decade, Korean People's Army Air Force MiG-21s were credited with shooting down an American RF-4C reconnaissance plane on August 31, 1967, an F-105D fighter five months later on January 14, 1968 and an F-4B fighter the following month on February 12.
+On January 23, 1968 a pair of MiG-21 fighters were involved in the first stages of the joint operation with the Korean People's Army Navy to capture the American surveillance ship USS Pueblo.

-The KPAF has on occasion deployed abroad.
+The KPAAF has on occasion deployed abroad.
 It deployed a fighter squadron to North Vietnam during the Vietnam War.
 Kim Il Sung reportedly told the North Korean pilots "to fight in the war as if the Vietnamese sky were their own."

-North Korean personnel manned one MiG-21 company and two MiG-17 companies in the North Vietnamese fleet, providing a 50 percent increase to North Vietnam’s fighter strength.
+North Korean personnel manned one MiG-21 company and two MiG-17 companies in the North Vietnamese fleet, providing a 50 percent increase to North Vietnam's fighter strength.
 Between 87 and 96 North Korean pilots served in the conflict, and were credited by North Vietnamese pilots with downing 26 American aircraft while taking 14 losses.

 On April 15, 1969, MiG-21s of the KPAF shot down a Lockheed EC-121 Warning Star in international waters, in the Sea of Japan.
 In 1973, a North Korean flight of MiG-21s deployed to Bir Arida to help defend southern Egypt during the Yom Kippur War.
 The unit had four to six encounters with the Israelis from August through the end of the war.
 According to Shlomo Aloni, the last aerial engagement on the Egyptian front, which took place on 6 December, saw Israeli Air Force F-4s engage North Korean-piloted MiG-21s.
 The Israelis shot down one MiG and another was shot down by friendly fire from Egyptian air defenses.
 KPAAF pilots continued to fly Syrian MiG-21s throughout the 1970s and into the 1980s.

-KPAAF between 1956 and 1981 has received over 500 aircraft from China.
-Such as 100 units of Shenyang J-6 fighter jets in 1971, 18 units of Harbin H-5 medium bombers, 40 units of Harbin Z-5 transport helicopters between 1974 and 1975, additional 30 units of J-6 were delivered in 1978, 40 units of Chengdu J-7 were delivered in 1981.
+The KPAAF has received over 500 aircraft from China between 1956 and 1981, such as 100 units of Shenyang J-6 fighter jets in 1971, 18 units of Harbin H-5 medium bombers, 40 units of Harbin Z-5 transport helicopters between 1974 and 1975, an additional 30 units of J-6 in 1978, and 40 units of Chengdu J-7 in 1981.

 In 1990–91, North Korea activated four forward air bases near the Korean Demilitarized Zone (DMZ).